 If you are concerned about your mental health, talk to your doctor.
 Ask for a referral to a counselor who specializes in chronic health problems.

 Focus on one goal at a time, instead of trying to do everything at once.

 A diabetes educator can help you create a diabetes plan that suits your lifestyle, beliefs and culture.
 They can teach you how to deal with the daily challenges of diabetes and lower the risk of problems.

 Join a diabetes support group where you can share your struggles with others who are going through the same thing and find answers together.

 “Often people find relief in simply knowing that they are not alone in struggling with diabetes and this can be the first step in their journey towards healing says Dr. Espinosa de los Monteros.
 “Along the way they may also learn helpful tips and strategies that will make their life with diabetes less difficult.”

-Dr. Espinosa also recommends finding programs that offer behavioral and emotional support targeted to the needs of people living with diabetes.
+Dr. Espinosa de los Monteros recommends finding programs that provide emotional and behavioral support for people with diabetes.

 The Behavioral Health Integration (BeHIP) Program at Scripps Whittier Diabetes Program offers short term therapy for Scripps patients.
 Clinical psychologists are available to help patients manage and cope with the emotional side of living with diabetes.